juliusf/Genetic-SRCPSP/README.md

 ![Image of gantt chart](https://raw.githubusercontent.com/juliusf/Genetic-SRCPSP/master/doc/gantt.png)

 The colors of the taks have the following meaning: The 7 most used resources in the scheduling problem are assigned colors.
-Every task which requires one ore more of the theses ressources is colored respectively.
+Every task which requires one ore more of the theses resources is colored respectively.
 This helps identifying the critical path through the scheduling problem.

 If you are interested in how the genetic algorithm performs over time, you can start the `simulator` command with the `--show_gen_log true` parameter which plots the fitness of the best and worst individual over time:

 ![Image of GA](https://raw.githubusercontent.com/juliusf/Genetic-SRCPSP/master/doc/fitnessOverTime.png)

+There are also other tools used for optimizing the GA parameters (`optimizer`) and running simulations on multiple cores (`multisim`).